AfricasTalkingLtd/sample-android-php/README.md

 # Android + PHP + AfricasTalking

-> Simple demo setting up SMS and Airtime from and Android app using a PHP backend and Africa's Talking API
+> Simple demo setting up SMS and Airtime from an Android app using a PHP backend and Africa's Talking API

 **Start the backend server**